jermnelson/intro2libsys/textbook/chapters/one/questions-exercises.rst

    be useful in information management of a software system or project documentation?

 4. What is the difference between a physical and virtual server?

+5. Why is a distributed version control system, like `Git`_, of interest to librarians?

 Exercises
 ---------